That dollar amount results from a 62% increase from $180.2 billion in 2018.

 The top 5 countries buying exported products from Indonesia are mainland China, United States of America, Japan, India and Malaysia.
-Combined, that quintet of leading customers paid for over half (53.6%) of revenues that Indonesia collected for its total exports in 2021.
+Combined, that quintet of leading international customers paid for over half (54.1%) of revenues that Indonesia collected for its goods exported in 2022.

-Applying a continental lens, 71.6% of Indonesia’s exports by value were delivered to fellow Asian countries while 12.3% were sold to importers in North America.
-Indonesia spent another 9.9% on goods shipped to Europe.
+Applying a continental lens, almost three-quarters (74.6%) of Indonesia’s exports by value was delivered to fellow Asian countries while 10.7% was sold to importers in North America.
+Indonesia shipped another 9.2% worth of goods to Europe.

-Lower percentages went to Africa (3%), Oceania led by Australia (1.8%), then Latin America (1.5%) excluding Mexico but including the Caribbean.
+Smaller percentages went to Africa (2.6%), Oceania (1.6%) led by Australia and New Zealand, then Latin America (1.4%) excluding Mexico but including the Caribbean.

 Indonesia’s Top Trading Partners